 Look, I get it.
 The Nintendo eShop offers convenience.
 What it doesn't typically offer is good prices unless a major sale is on.
 Unlike every other games developer on the market, Nintendo believes its products shouldn't drop in value whether that's one year after release or five years.
 As a result, that can lead to many Nintendo games actually increasing in price.
 Any GameCube lovers out there I'm sure share my pain.

 That's why it's always good to look for the latest Nintendo Switch deals online.
-Lots of retailers like Amazon (opens in new tab), ShopTo (opens in new tab) and Very (opens in new tab) often decent offerings that will get you two Switch games for the price of one.
+Lots of retailers like Amazon, ShopTo and Very often decent offerings that will get you two Switch games for the price of one.
 Similarly, local shops will more likely cut down the price than online stores (especially in the UK), when trying to get rid of stock.
 From a quick Google search, I've already found Super Mario 3D Worlds for £20 / $20 cheaper than the eShop.
 Well worth spending some time on.

 Not getting the most out of battery life